Nancy Hollister: Politics (2000–present)

-Upon leaving the Governor's office, Hollister was appointed to the Ohio House of Representatives, representing the 93rd district, in 1999.
-She ran for and was elected to the seat in 2000 and 2002.
+Upon leaving the Governor's office, Hollister was appointed to the Ohio House of Representatives for the 96th district, replacing outgoing Rep. Tom Johnson, who took a job with Governor Taft.
+She ran for and was elected to the seat in 2000 and 2002, when she ran in the redrawn 93rd district.
+During her tenure, Hollister introduced a bill allowing nurses to prescribe prescription drugs.
+The bill went into effect in 2002.

 In her final run for office to date, Hollister was defeated by Jennifer Garrison in 2004.
 A key issue in the campaign was Hollister's opposition to a constitutional amendment to ban same-sex marriage.
-Garrison – the Democrat – ran to the ideological right of Hollister on the same-sex marriage ban which passed during the same 2004 election 61.71% to 38.29%.
+Garrison – the Democrat – ran to the ideological right of Hollister on the state's same-sex marriage ban.

 She served on the board of trustees of the Ohio History Connection between 2011 and 2016.